-When the mortgage refinancing make sense?
+When does mortgage refinancing make sense?

 It is important to pay attention to Max Possible Savings and Savings When Fully Amortized indicators.

 Here is something most mortgage brokers won’t tell you: a lower rate will save you in monthly payments, but only up to a point, then you might have to pay off the remainder balance or otherwise dispose of the mortgage or the accumulated savings from the refinance might be lost.
 In other words, a refinance could be a bad idea, even if it saves you in monthly payments.
 Refinancing can get confusing.
 Some states limit the number of refinances you can obtain in a given period.
 If done properly, the accumulated savings from a refinance can amount to tens of thousands of dollars.
 We recommend speaking with a professional mortgage officer to make sure you choose the best possible strategy going forward.
-Also fill free to use our mortgage payment calculator tool to estimate you monthly payments.
+Also feel free to use our mortgage payment calculator tool to estimate your monthly payments.